 An apprentice is a long-term investment but one that will almost certainly pay off for generations to come.
 There is frustration across many industries that young people come from tertiary education with no skills, over qualified and wanting higher incomes, without the required skills.
 Generally, those who pursue a VET qualification finish with very clear qualifications and solid outcomes.
 New data from NCVER has shown that 77.7% of vocational education and training (VET) graduates were employed after training, which is massive compared to the outcomes from university graduates.
 Because VET training is primarily practical and first hand, apprentices come out of their training qualified and ready to work.
 This high-quality training future proofs the industry, and the future of your own individual business becomes more secure.

 If you’re based in QLD and want to learn more about how hiring trainees and apprentices is the way forward in today’s workforce, contact us at BUSY.
 We can help you with the process of employing someone new or signing up a current employee and reaping the benefits of taking on a trainee or apprentice.
-You can head here and put in your details or contact us on 13 BUSY (13 28 79) or 0421 268 884 (text only).
+Contact us on 13 BUSY (13 28 79) or 0421 268 884 (text only).